dotnet/sourcelink/README.md

 </Project>
 ```

-If you distribute the library via a package published to [NuGet.org](http://nuget.org), it is recommended to build a [symbol package](https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages-snupkg) and publish it to [NuGet.org](http://nuget.org) as well.
-This will make the symbols available on [NuGet.org symbol server](https://docs.microsoft.com/en-us/nuget/create-packages/symbol-packages-snupkg#nugetorg-symbol-server), where the debugger can download it from when needed.
-Alternatively, you can [include the symbols in the main package](#alternative-pdb-distribution).
-However, doing so is not recommended as it increases the size of the package and thus restore time for projects that consume your package.

-Source Link packages are currently available for the following source control providers.
+Source Link packages are currently available for the source control providers listed below.

 > Source Link package is a development dependency, which means it is only used during build.
 It is therefore recommended to set `PrivateAssets` to `all` on the package reference.
 This prevents consuming projects of your nuget package from attempting to install Source Link.

+> Referencing any Source Link package in a .NET SDK 8+ project suppresses Source Link that is included in the SDK.

 ### github.com and GitHub Enterprise